 Charles co-organised a ‘Creaturely Ethics, Poetics and Animal Studies’ stream at the 11th International Critical Management Studies Conference (2019).
 He has currently three PhD students under supervision.
 Charles is happy to be approached by potential PhD students in his areas of research.

 Charles has extensive teaching experience in a higher education context including postgraduate (PhD, MBA and MSc) and undergraduate students.
 This includes both face-to-face and distance learning.
-He has also supervised to completion a number of undergraduate and MSc dissertations.
+He has also supervised to completion a number of undergraduate and MSc dissertations; and a PhD thesis.

 He completed a year of production of B870 - Managing in a Changing World, the first module on the new MBA where he authored some of the material on culture and leadership.
 Charles led the production of the first core module of the MSc HRM - The Human Resource Professional.
 He has also participated to the production of the two other core modules of the MSc HRM: B811 - Human Resource Management in context, and B812 - Creating evidence-based value in people management.
 He is also the current lead for the MSc in Human Resource Management.
 Furthermore, he is an Associate Fellow of the Higher Education Academy.

 An ecofeminist position in critical practice: Challenging corporate truth in the Anthropocene (2022-11)

 Gender, Work & Organization, 29(6) (pp. 1796-1814)